ennjin/wdio-visual-regression/docs/CUSTOM_MATCHERS.md

 }
 ```

-For more details see source code of [available matchers](../packages/service/matchers).
+For more details take a look at [available matchers](../packages/service/matchers).